metaxorg/MS-Learn-Getting-Started-with-GitHub-Copilot-Guided-Project/M00-GuidedProject/includes/03-interpret-code-with-copilot.md

 durationInMinutes: 5
 ---

-TODO - Introduction

-TODO - Note, this exercise uses features of Copilot Chat
+In this exercise, you'll familiarize yourself with the Trie project by using Copilot to interpret the code.
+Let's get started!

+> [!IMPORTANT] This exercise uses features of Copilot Chat.
+To use Copilot Chat, you must have a GitHub account and be signed in to the GitHub Copilot extension.
+For more information, see [Use Copilot Chat](https://docs.github.com/github-copilot/copilot-chat/use-copilot-chat).

 > [!IMPORTANT]
 > You need to have completed the Setup instructions in the previous unit, Prepare, before you begin this Exercise.

 ## Use Copilot Chat to explain code

-In this task, you'll use Copilot to explain the existing code Let's get started!

 1. TODO navigate to project folder